sjcrank/fluxate/README.md

 tableOptions.offChange(changeListener);
 ```

 Properties may have one or more preCommitHandlers which are functions to be called prior to committing a new value for the property.
-The handler will be provided the old and new values and is expected to return true if the commit may proceed or false if it should be rejected.
+The handler will be provided the old and new values and is expected to return a truthy value if the commit should be cancelled.
 ```javascript
 tableOptions.addProp({
     name: 'searchText',